-Recommendation: The mayor should take whatever action is necessary to ensure that budgets are properly monitored and that amendments are prepared for review and approval as required by law.
+Recommendation: The mayor should take whatever action is necessary to ensure that budgets are properly adopted when required by law.
+In the future, the village should amend its budget when actual expenditures plus projected expenditures exceed estimated expenditures by five per cent or more.

-Summary Schedule of Prior Audit Findings For the Year Ended December 31, 2006
+Summary Schedule of Prior Audit Findings For the Year Ended December 31, 2007